CeCe Winans: Solo career

-Her 2024 Album "More Than This" won Best Gospel Album at the 67th Grammy Award 2025.
-She also won for Best Contemporary Christian Music Performance / Song at the 67th Grammy Award 2025 with a song titled "That's my King."
+Her 2024 Album "More Than This" won Best Gospel Album at the 67th Grammy Awards 2025.
+She also won for Best Contemporary Christian Music Performance / Song at the 67th Grammy Award with a song titled "That's My King."

+In 2026, CeCe Winans was awarded her 18th Grammy for Best Gospel Performance/Song for her song Come Jesus Come which featured Gospel legend Shirley Caesar.

 Books

 Winans has written four books: "On A Positive Note", a memoir released August 1, 2000; "Throne Room: Ushered Into the Presence of God", a devotional released January 1, 2004, and co-authored with Claire Cloninger; "Always Sisters: Becoming the Princess You Were Created to Be", released on July 17, 2007, co-written with Claudia Mair Burney; and most recently, "Believe For It: Passing on Faith to the Next Generation", released and published in 2024.

 Personal life

 Winans lives in Brentwood, Tennessee, a suburb of Nashville, with her husband Alvin Love II.
 They have two children, a son and a daughter.
+In 2012, Cece and her husband became the founding pastors of Nashville Life Church in Nashville.

 Winans was a close friend of Whitney Houston and godmother to her daughter, Bobbi Kristina Brown.
 On February 18, 2012, Winans performed the songs "Don't Cry for Me" and "Jesus Loves Me" at Houston's funeral, at New Hope Baptist Church in Newark, New Jersey.